Tellusant/docs/README.md

 - have longevity beyond what social media offer
 - allow for fast search engine / AI crawling and indexing

-It includes Tellusant Quick Reads, reports, white papers, and press releases; Figshare intellectual contributions such as doctoral dissertation, journal articles, and papers, our LinkedIn posts, articles, and newsletters; and more.
+It includes Tellusant Quick Reads, reports, white papers, and press releases; Figshare intellectual contributions such as doctoral dissertation, journal articles, and papers, our social media posts, articles, and newsletters; and more.

 ---